savimonty/docker-tensorflow-regression/README.md

 # docker-tensorflow-regression
 Simple project to play with regression using tensorflow with GPU enabled.

-To enable GPU with docker and tensorflow:
+To enable nvidia runtime with Docker

 ```
 $ sudo apt install -y nvidia-container-toolkit